Neurarian/ags-bar/README.md

 </details>

-For the color generation to work, you'll need to create additional some additional directories and the colormode file. e.g.:
+For the color generation to work, you'll need to create some additional directories and the colormode file. e.g.:

 ```console
 mkdir -p $XDG_STATE_HOME/ags/scss $XDG_STATE_HOME/ags/user